 What Are ACH Payments?
 Direct Deposit vs Direct Payments

-If you’re a small business owner, paying and getting paid are likely two of your top priorities.
+If you are a small business owner, paying and getting paid are likely two of your top priorities.
 Many organizations use the ACH payment method to accomplish these tasks.
 However, there are still numerous entrepreneurs who have not taken the time to learn the nuts and bolts of ACH payments and how they work.

 In this article, we’ll discuss all things ACH, from how they work, different categories and types, cost, and the time it takes to process them.
 So whether you’re a small business owner looking for a payment solution or just curious about this banking process, read our quick guide for a comprehensive understanding.